draeger-lab/SPECIMEN/docs/source/pipeline_idea.rst

 PGAB: From genome sequence to draft model
 =========================================

-PGAB stands for PGAP-based pipeline.
+PGAB stands for PGAP-based workflow.

 .. note::

-    This pipeline is still in the idea stage and will be object to a future update.
+    This workflow is still in the idea stage and will be object to a future update.

 Generating a model for an organism, where no information on genes and proteins is obtainable via any database, causes the problem, that the model will not contain valid database identifiers for any GeneProduct.
 To resolve this issue, the